smokephisticated/smokephisticated/pages/bongs/bongs.md

 <a target="_blank" href="https://goo.gl/4jvY4J"><img alt="Nucleus Bent Matrix" class="img-middle" src="/img/bongs/nucleus-bent-matrix.png" /></a>

-Made by Nucleus in the USA, the Bent Matrix is ergonomically designed and ready to be your next go-to daily driver.

-In fact, the Matrix has earned a 62/64 5-star customer rating ratio on Dankstop.com - mostly attributed to the price, comfortability, and the powerful rips that this piece is capable of.
+Made by Nucleus in the USA, the Bent Neck Matrix has earned a 62/64 5-star customer rating ratio on Dankstop.com - mostly attributed to the price, comfortability, and the powerful rips that this piece is capable of - giving the Matrix fantastic daily-driver potential.

-Read the reveiws yourself [here](https://goo.gl/4jvY4J){:target="_blank"}

-Based out of New Jersey, Nucleus takes pride in offering professional-grade glass at affordable prices.
-Nucleus uses laboratory-grade glass and consults with expert glass-blowers to ensure absolute quality in their products.
-Every Nucleus product is checked for quality before being sent to you - so you can rest easy knowing that your product was shipped to you in-tact.

-Bent Neck Matrix intro sentence

-standing at 8.5 inches
+The "Matrix" refers to the Matrix water perc device that cools, filters, and even vaporizes smoke bubbles as they pass through; this device uses dozens of tiny slits to allow for much larger and more enjoyable rips from your dry herb or concentrates.

+*Pro Tip:* Use ice water for additional cooling effect

+**Bong Specs:**

+* Build: Borosilicate glass

-Joint Size: 14mm female
+* Joint Size: 14mm female

+* Male attachment for concentrates (Quartz banger nail) - available for additional $7

-Height: 8.5 inches
+* Height: 8.5 inches

-Bent Neck
-Clear Glass
-Colored Glass
-90° Joint
+* 90° Joint

-Female Joint 14mm Joint
+**Features of the Bent Neck Matrix:**

+* Matrix Percolator - diffuses smoke for cool & clean rips

+* Ergonomic Bent Neck - Distances flames & prevents splashing

-Flared Mouthpiece
+* Flared Mouthpiece
-Matrix Perc

-This Nucleus Glass piece is a perfect daily driver for both dry herbs or concentrates.
-Featuring a bent neck that allows you to distance your self from the flame and also prevents splashback.
-This Bent Neck Matrix Perc Bong features a thick matrix perc located in the center of the main chamber to diffuse your smoke or vapor.
-The matrix perc contains dozens of small slits to ensure your smoke is filtered as much as possible for smooth rips.
-This piece features black glass accents on the bowl, flared mouthpiece, and thick rounded base.
-This glass bong has a 14mm female joint and includes a matching 14mm male bowl piece.
-At such a low price this bong is a must have for any glass collection.

-A bent neck on a water pipe is very underrated.
-It allows for you to distance yourself further from your flame and acts as a natural splashguard.
-The Bent Neck Matrix Perc Bong also has an impressive matrix perc located in the center to diffuse your smoke.
-There are black accents on the flared mouthpiece, around the base, and on the 14mm male bowl with pinch handle.
-This male bowl fits perfectly into the bong's 14mm female joint.
-At such a low price, this bong is a great daily driver while being easy on the wallet.
+* "nucleus" Sticker

+* Nucleus Logo Sticker

+Nucleus uses laboratory-grade glass & consults with proffesional glass blowers to ensure you recieve reliable quality.

+Dankstop usually sells this item for $74.99, but be sure to check out any sales that they might have!

+All in all, the [Bent Neck Matrix](https://goo.gl/4jvY4J){:target="_blank"} is a solid option as either a starter, or an addition to the collection.

 ---